-Todd Downes will begin his second season as a member of the Georgia State softball coaching staff during the 2013 season.
+Todd Downes starts his third season as a member of the Georgia State softball coaching staff during the 2014 season.
 Downes joined the Georgia State softball program in the fall of 2011 as an assistant coach.

 Prior to coming to Georgia State, Downes spent four years as an assistant coach at Georgia Tech where he coordinated recruiting and assisted with all aspects of the program.